Full-Time Online Learning for Elementary Students

 - Students must be available for these sessions.
 They are not recorded for future access.

-- Each student should meet with their teacher a minimum of 8 sessions per regular school week.
+- Each student should meet with their teacher individually, or in groups a minimum of 8 sessions per regular school week.
+For the 2021-2022 school year, these sessions will account for a minimum of 5 hours of synchronous time with teachers and peers each week.
 The duration of these meetings will vary pending the number of session participants, the current curricular goals and the specific learner needs.

 Asynchronous instruction includes the use of video and audio recordings, visuals and written texts.
 There is flexibility within teacher-suggested timelines as to when learners and their families access asynchronous materials.
 A learner and their coach may access asynchronous materials as many times as needed to support the introduction of concepts and the review of learning.